-86 A wide range of evidence has been rigorously reviewed during the production of this chapter,

-- 87 including recommendations from peer reviewed publications and national guidance where - 88 available.
-However, both the authors and the CDG agreed that there is a paucity of level 1 - 89 evidence relating to service provision in neuroanaesthesia.
-In some cases, it has been necessary to - 90 include recommendations of good practice based on the clinical experience of the CDG.
-We - 91 hope that this document will act as a stimulus to future research. - 92 The recommendations in this chapter will support the RCoA's Anaesthesia Clinical Services - 93 Accreditation (ACSA) process.
+A wide range of evidence has been rigorously reviewed during the production of this chapter, including recommendations from peer-reviewed publications and national guidance, where available.
+However, both the authors and the CDG agreed that there is a paucity of level 1 evidence relating to service provision in neuroanaesthesia.
+In some cases, it has been necessary to include recommendations of good practice based on the clinical experience of the CDG.
+We hope that this document will act as a stimulus to future research.

+The recommendations in this chapter will support the RCoA's Anaesthesia Clinical Services Accreditation (ACSA) process.

-94 Scope
+Scope

-95 Target audience
+Target audience

-- 96 All staff groups working in neuroanaesthesia, including (but not restricted to) anaesthetists, - operating department practitioners (ODPs), anaesthesia associates (AAs), nurses, allied health professionals and pharmacy staff.
+All staff groups working in neuroanaesthesia, including (but not restricted to) anaesthetists, operating department practitioners, anaesthesia associates, nurses, allied health professionals and pharmacy staff.

-99 Target population
+Target population

-100 All ages of patients undergoing neuroanaesthesia.
+All ages of patients undergoing neuroanaesthesia.

-101 Healthcare setting
+Healthcare setting

-102 All settings within the hospital in which neuroanaesthesia are provided.
+All settings within the hospital in which neuroanaesthesia are provided.

-103 Neurocritical care
+Neurocritical care

-- Guidelines for the Provision of Intensive Care Services (GPICS) covers neurocritical care within critical care settings (i.e. intensive care unit (ICU), high dependency unit (HDU).1 - GPAS covers critical care patients in theatre, the overflow of critical care patients into post anaesthesia care units (PACU), the transfer of critical care patients to and from theatre (or other centres), critical care patients in interventional radiology, magnetic resonance imaging (MRI) hybrid suites etc. as long as they are under the care of the department of anaesthesia.
+- Guidelines for the Provision of Intensive Care Services covers neurocritical care within critical care settings (i.e. intensive care and high dependency units). - Guidelines for the Provision of Anaesthesia Services (GPAS) covers critical care patients in theatre, the overflow of critical care patients into post anaesthesia care units, the transfer of critical care patients to and from theatre (or other centres), critical care patients in interventional radiology, magnetic resonance imaging (MRI) hybrid suites and so on, as long as they are under the care of the department of anaesthesia.

-110 Clinical management
+Clinical management

-- 111 Key components needed to ensure provision of high quality anaesthetic services for
+- Key components needed to ensure provision of high-quality anaesthetic services for neuroanaesthesia.

-- 112 neuroanaesthesia.

-- 113 Areas of provision considered:
+- Areas of provision considered:

-- levels of provision of service, including (but not restricted to) staffing, equipment, support

-services and facilities.
+- levels of provision of service, including (but not restricted to) staffing, equipment, support services and facilities.

 - areas of special requirement including children, critically ill patients, MRI and pregnant neurosurgical patients.

-- 118 training and education
+- training and education

-- 119 research and audit
+- research and audit

-- 120 organisation and administration
+- organisation and administration

-- 121 patient information.
+- patient information.

-122 Exclusions
+Exclusions

-- 123 Provision of neuroanaesthesia services by a specialty other than anaesthesia - 124 Provision of neurocritical care in a critical care unit - 125 Clinical issues that will not be covered: - clinical guidelines specifying how healthcare professionals should care for patients

-127 • national level issues.
+- Provision of neuroanaesthesia services by a specialty other than anaesthesia. - Provision of neurocritical care in a critical care unit. - Clinical issues that will not be covered: - clinical guidelines specifying how healthcare professionals should care for patients - national level issues.

-128 This guideline relates only to critically ill patients undergoing procedures in the operating theatre 129 and neuroradiology department.
+This guideline relates only to critically ill patients undergoing procedures in the operating theatre and neuroradiology department.

-131 General provision of critical care is outside the scope of this document.
-Further information,

-132 including definitions of levels of critical care can be found in the Faculty of Intensive Care

-133 Medicine and Intensive Care Society publication, Guidelines for the Provision of Intensive Care
+General provision of critical care is outside the scope of this document.
+Further information, including definitions of levels of critical care can be found in the Faculty of Intensive Care Medicine and Intensive Care Society publication Guidelines for the Provision of Intensive Care Services.

-134 Services.

-135 Introduction
+Introduction

-- 136 Neuroanaesthesia encompasses a wide range of emergency and elective work.
-Anaesthesia for - 137 intracranial oncology, vascular, hydrocephalus, trauma/neurotrauma, functional surgery, complex - 138 spinal surgery, as well as anaesthesia for diagnostic and interventional neuroradiological - 139 procedures including MRI scanning all lie within the specialty. - 140 Neuroanaesthesia is mainly delivered in neuroscience units, which may be based in specialist - 141 centres, teaching hospitals or district general hospitals.
-Neuroanaesthesia input is often required as 142 part of multidisciplinary working in complex head and neck cases. - part of multialsciplinary working in complex head and neck cases. - 143 Service demands on the departments of neuroanaesthesia and neuroanaesthetists have changed. - 144 Recent developments such as mechanical thrombectomy in the management of ischaemic stroke - have the potential to significantly increase service delivery requirements in the future.
-Staffing - departments of neuroanaesthesia and neurocritical care will be influenced by the development of - 147 intensive care medicine as a separate specialty. - 148 The recommendations in this chapter aim to provide guidance for departments of anaesthesia to 149 help them ensure adequate and safe service provision of neuroanaesthesia.
+Neuroanaesthesia encompasses a wide range of emergency and elective work.
+Anaesthesia for intracranial oncology, vascular, hydrocephalus, trauma/neurotrauma, functional surgery, complex spinal surgery, as well as anaesthesia for diagnostic and interventional neuroradiological procedures, including MRI, all lie within the specialty.

+Neuroanaesthesia is mainly delivered in neuroscience units, which may be based in specialist centres, teaching hospitals or district general hospitals.
+Neuroanaesthesia input is often required as part of multidisciplinary working with patients with complex head and neck cases.

+Service demands on the departments of neuroanaesthesia and neuroanaesthetists have changed.
+Recent developments such as mechanical thrombectomy in the management of ischaemic stroke have the potential to significantly increase service delivery requirements in the future.
+Staffing departments of neuroanaesthesia and neurocritical care will be influenced by the development of intensive care medicine as a separate specialty.

+The recommendations in this chapter aim to provide guidance for departments of anaesthesia to help them ensure adequate and safe service provision of neuroanaesthesia.

-150 Recommendations
+Recommendations

-151 The grade of evidence and the overall strength of each recommendation are tabulated in152 Appendix 1.
+The grade of evidence and the overall strength of each recommendation are tabulated in Appendix 1.

-153 1 Staffing requirements
+1 Staffing requirements